Prospective Graduate Students

 1) Our main campus is “Blacksburg.”
 All degrees and program areas are available at the main campus.

-2) All degrees are available at our National Capital Region campus, but ONLY the Environmental & Water Resources Engineering program area is available.
+2) All degrees are available at our National Capital Region campus, but ONLY the Environmental and Water Resources Engineering program area is available.
+National Capital Region students are located at Occoquan Watershed Monitoring Lab.

-3) CEE has other extended campus sites within the state of Virginia which offer a master’s program.
-Contact the Graduate Coordinator for more information.
-We DO NOT offer a full online program for any of our degree programs.
+3) We DO NOT offer a full online program for any of our degree programs.
 Some classes are available online but they are limited.

 Graduate Program Contacts: